VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/user_feedback.md

 Examples of systems that may be used (together) to collect and register feedback and requests that can be configured to meet the stated requirements are

-- A special purpose (non-Personal) email address
+- A special purpose (non-personal) email address
 - A ticketing system
 - A web / service portal where issues / requests can be submitted by filling out forms
 - Lab meetings where feature requests are discussed and minutes are recorded